 This is a complicated legal problem.
 Contact a lawyer or the Family Law Facilitator’s Office in your county for help as soon as possible.

 It is VERY important for you to read and consider responding to any court papers you receive saying that a court case has started.
 If you don’t respond to the Summons and Complaint papers that were served on you, the person filing the case can ask the judge to make court orders without waiting for any information from you.
-This is called a “
+This is called a “default judgment".
+This may mean that the person who started the lawsuit will get everything they ask for in their papers.

 If a default judgment has been entered against you (because you failed to file an Answer or appear in your case), there is a possibility that you still may be able to have the judge hear your side.
 A default judgment may be canceled, or “set aside” if: